tashijain/realtime-chat-app/README.md

 Http reqests ares low, good for serving up webstes but need webs ockets as used by socket.io to initiate real-time functioning

-using query strings and not props or redux
+using query stringsi.e retirve data from the URL and not through props or redux